allysonw/dental-cms/notes.md

 In progress - created Show, Index, New, Create, update

 # Do some work on styling with bootstrap
-- get homepage, login/signup pages, and user dash in good shape
+- get homepage, login/signup pages, and user dash in good shape[DONE]
 - figure out where to put new, delete, and edit buttons
+- Create destroy action
+- Style forms for new patient and appointment

 ## STEP 3: come back LATER and add in ability for patients to log in
 This means at first there are no user roles needed - only doctors ever log in